List of Programs

 Every Monday and Wednesday from 11 a.m. to 12 p.m.
 Call 708-798-9171 to register.

-Wednesdays | 9-10:30 a.m. | Mokena
+Wednesdays | 9-10:30 a.m. | Mokena or online

 This fun group fitness class will focus on gentle conditioning, flexibility and balance by moving to upbeat music.
 Workouts will focus on the whole body and all levels of fitness are welcome.
 The first 45 minutes will consist of light exercise followed by 15 minutes of rest/hydration and ending with 30 minutes of stretching and balance training.
 Please call 708.478.3529 to reserve your spot.